DrumilHV/DSA-CP/DP.md

 - for (int i = 4; i <= n; ++i) {
   dp[i] = min(abs(cost[i] - cost[i - 1]) + dp[i - 1], abs(cost[i] - cost[i - 3]) + dp[i - 3]);

+## 2d DP

+## • Whenever a move is making a problem for you , make a state for it

 8. [Paint house](https://www.youtube.com/watch?v=-w67-4tnH5U).
 You are given a 3 houses and cost to color them with 3 colors , you can't color two adjcent houses with same color.
 For example, costs [0][0] is the cost of painting house e with the color red; costs [1][2] is the cost of painting house 1 with color green, and so on.. .Return the minimum cost to paint all houses.

 - eg: Input: costs = [[17,2,17], [16,16,5], [14, 3,19]]